dlang-community/DCD/README.md

 DCD's output will start with "identifiers" when completing at a left paren character if the keywords *pragma*, *scope*, *__traits*, *extern*, or *version* were just before the paren.

+Types in the calltips and typeOf column may not be complete, e.g. missing template parameters or typeof expressions, etc.

 ### Parenthesis completion